PaddleHQ/paddle-go-sdk/README.md

 ok, err := webhookVerifier.Verify(req)
 ```

-### Testable Examples
+### Testable examples

-The SDK utilises [testable examples](https://go.dev/blog/examples) in Go which are compiled and executed as part of testing the package.
+The SDK uses [testable examples](https://go.dev/blog/examples) in Go, which are compiled and executed as part of testing the package.

-These examples utilise a mocked server with fixed responses but ensure the example compiles and executes as expected.
+These testable examples use a mock server that returns predefined responses.
+This approach means you can make sure the examples compile and execute as expected.

 - [Create](./example_create_test.go)
 - [Get](./example_get_test.go)